brentp/bwa-meth/README.md

 the usual GATK preprocessing steps before this (BSQR, indel realignment).
 You can also align with `bwa-meth.py` with the `--calmd` flag to have samtools do it's BAQ.

-This software may use the samtools SNP calling pipeline at some point to do something similar to BisSNP.